neuro-symbolic-ai/latent_mathematical_reasoning/README.md

 #

-If you fins this repository useful, please consider citing our paper.
+If you find this repository useful, please consider citing our paper.

 ```
 @misc{valentino2023multioperational,